AlyssaRicketts/IDE-IT-Frontend/README.md

 Tool enable/disable suggestions appear with a checkbox next to a text description of the tool.
 Hotkey tips appear with a lightbulb icon next to a text description of the hotkey/shortcut.

-### 3.2 Enabling/Disabling Suggested Congfigurations
+### 3.2 Enabling/Disabling Suggested Configurations

 Simply check or uncheck the box next to the tool you would like to enable or disable.